exercism/python/concepts/function-arguments/about.md

 When iterating a dictionary the default is to iterate the keys.

-Following is an example of an arbitrary amount of key-value pairs being passed to a function that then iterates over `kwargs.keys()`:
+Following is an example of an arbitrary number of key-value pairs being passed to a function that then iterates over `kwargs.keys()`:

 ```python
 >>> def concat(**kwargs):